oarepo/invenio-taxonomies/README.md

 Predefined mappings can be used for indexing into Elasticsearch.
 If you want to use this mapping you must use the library [OAREPO mapping includes](https://github.com/oarepo/oarepo-mapping-includes).
-A reference to taxonomy mapping is then inserted to custom mapping `"type": "taxonomy-v2.0.0.json#/TaxonomyTerm"`.
+A reference to taxonomy mapping is then inserted to custom mapping as either `"type": "taxonomy-v2.0.0.json#/TaxonomyTerm"` or `"type": "taxonomy-term"`.

 Custom mapping example: